“To produce anything new, you’re using so many resources–using recycled materials is the most sustainable option.”

 -Lily Forbes Shafroth of LILY FORBES Co.

 The pursuit of the world’s most eco-friendly material feels like an eternal journey.
 Over the years bamboo, organic cotton,and recycled polyester have all informally claimed to be the world’s most eco-friendly material.
-However, the collective consciousness has learned that while these materials are better than many alternatives, they aren’t perfect zero-impact materials.
+However, the collective consciousness has learned that while these materials are better than many alternatives, they aren’t zero impact.

 As you may know, the sari is a common garment worn in India, comprised of a really long piece of fabric that is folded elegantly to cover the legs and most of the torso.

 It was only when we started collaborating with our beloved friend and designer Lily Forbes Shafroth of LILY FORBES Co that we learned more about why using upcycled saris is truly a sustainable solution.
 We caught up with Lily about her affection for using these wonderful traditional garments as the basis for her production, and this is what she had to share on the subject.

 Lily Forbes Shafroth: There are a ton of products made from recycled saris and I just believe they are the most beautiful pieces of silk.
 My aunt traveled to India in the 70s and has gone back a few times since; upon arriving back home she gifted me with a skirt that was made out of recycled saris.

 I’ve always been interested in recycled textiles, thinking about sustainability and the way to be the most environmentally responsible and socially responsible in production.
 I would say the fact that recycled sari blankets and pillowcases have become very popular in the last 10 years was definitely something that was intriguing to me.
 Being able to work with something that is as pristine as silk that is recycled and also very affordable is an amazing thing for me, starting out small and self-funded.